SAP/ui5-tooling/docs/pages/ESSupport.md

 #### XML Composite Analyzer

 The **XMLComposite** control is deprecated since UI5 Version 1.88.
 Nevertheless UI5 Tooling will attempt to analyze the declaration of any such controls in a project.
-The Analyzer searches for the name of the configured fragment containing the **XMLComposite** control.
+The [XML Composite Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLCompositeAnalyzer.js) searches for the name of the configured fragment containing the **XMLComposite** control.

 === "Name of the XMLComposite is equal with fragment name"